Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

-Now, I will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a statistically significant difference in median rank between colleges with/without nonsense words in their fight songs.
+Now, I will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a statistically significant difference in median rank between colleges with/without nonsense words in their fight songs:

 ``` r
 obs_diff_nonsense <- 11.5 # From above code chunk